lgvalle/lgvalle.github.io/_posts/2015-05-04-butterknife.md

   * Finally, during execution, when we call `ButterKnife.inject(this)` each ViewInjector `inject` method is called.

-##Java Compiler

-At [OpenJDK](http://openjdk.java.net/groups/compiler/doc/compilation-overview/index.html) you can read an excellent overview of how Java compiler works.

-This chart summarizes very well the part that interests us:

-##ButterKnife Example
+##Sample

-For the same sample code you can find at https://github.com/JakeWharton/butterknife
+For the sample code you can find at https://github.com/JakeWharton/butterknife example this is what happens underneath:

+![butterknife sample][image-view-bind]

 > ExampleActivity.java